ABHAY-100/edu-code/README.md

 Explore a variety of web development projects in languages like HTML, CSS, JavaScript, and more.

-## License

-This repository is licensed under the [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute the code in accordance with the terms of the license.

 If you have any questions or suggestions, feel free to reach out to me via [contact me](mailto:abhaybalakrishnan977@gmail.com).